mitfusco98/HealthPrepV2/replit.md

 # Health-Prep v2 - HIPAA-Compliant Healthcare Preparation System

 ## Overview
-Health-Prep v2 is a real-time medical preparation sheet generation engine designed for integration with FHIR-based EMRs like Epic.
-Its primary purpose is to parse patient documents and data, determine eligibility for medical screenings using customizable logic, and generate comprehensive prep sheets reflecting the patient's current care status.
-Key capabilities include an intelligent screening engine with fuzzy detection, dynamic status updates for compliance tracking, and robust prep sheet generation with enhanced medical data sections.
-The system also features advanced variant management, document relevancy filtering, interactive document links, and configurable time periods for medical data display, aiming to improve efficiency and compliance in healthcare preparation.

-The system supports both self-service (Stripe billing, per-provider pricing) and manual (enterprise sales, custom billing) organization creation, with a JSON API for marketing website integration to streamline client onboarding.
+Health-Prep v2 is a real-time medical preparation sheet generation engine designed for integration with FHIR-based EMRs.
+Its core purpose is to parse patient data, determine eligibility for medical screenings using customizable logic, and generate comprehensive, dynamic prep sheets.
+The system aims to enhance efficiency and compliance in healthcare preparation through an intelligent screening engine, dynamic status updates, advanced variant management, and robust document processing capabilities.
+It supports both self-service and enterprise client onboarding with a JSON API for marketing website integration.

-## Provider-Centric Architecture (v2.1)

-The system now uses a **provider-centric model** where each Provider is the core unit of work:

-### Provider Model
-- **Provider**: First-class entity representing a practitioner with their own:
-  - Patient roster (patients assigned to this provider)
-  - Screening protocol (ScreeningTypes with presets applied per-provider)
-  - Epic OAuth connection (per-provider tokens stored on Provider model)
-  - Schedule/appointments (filtered by provider)
-  - Specialty (for preset selection)

-### Key Data Model Changes
-- `Provider` model: name, specialty, NPI, epic_practitioner_id, OAuth tokens, org_id
-- `UserProviderAssignment`: Junction table for user-to-provider access control
-- `Patient`, `Screening`, `ScreeningType`, `Appointment` now have `provider_id` FK
-- User model has `provider_id` for practitioners who are also system users

-### OAuth & Epic Integration
-- OAuth is performed **per-provider** (each practitioner does their own Epic OAuth)
-- `fhirUser` claim extracts Epic Practitioner ID automatically during OAuth
-- FHIR sync filters by Practitioner ID for provider-scoped data
-- New scopes: `patient/Immunization.rs`, `patient/DocumentReference.c`

-### Billing Model
-- **Per-provider pricing** ($300/month per provider, per-seat subscription model)
-- Adding/removing providers updates Stripe subscription quantity
-- Business admins manage users/presets; only providers can do Epic OAuth
-- Shared `owner_email` across organizations allows same business admin to manage multiple orgs

-### Two-Tier Admin System
-- **Business Admin (`admin_type='business_admin'`)**: Practice managers with full privileges except Epic OAuth
-- **Provider Admin (`admin_type='provider'`)**: Practitioners who can authenticate via Epic Hyperspace
-- Incremental username generation supports same email across organizations (e.g., mitchfusillo, mitchfusillo2)

-### Appointment Window Prioritization
-- `appointment_based_prioritization` setting on Organization enables priority filtering
-- `prioritization_window_days` (default 14) defines the look-ahead window
-- Screening list shows tabs: Priority (upcoming appointments), Dormant (outside window), All
-- `last_processed` and `is_dormant` fields on Screening model track processing state
-- Manual patient reprocessing via `/patient/<id>/reprocess` bypasses window filter

-### Immunization-Based Screening
-- ScreeningTypes with "immunization", "vaccine", or "vaccination" in name trigger FHIR Immunization queries
-- `vaccine_codes` field stores CVX codes for vaccine matching
-- Queries FHIR Immunization endpoint instead of document scanning

 ## User Preferences
 - Focus on healthcare compliance and FHIR integration